 For many like PT, the challenges of living with a mental illness make obtaining housing a struggle.
 People who deal with mental disorders often find it difficult to to find or hold down jobs, stick with their treatment plans and maintain connections with friends and family who can support them—all of which put them at a higher risk for becoming homeless.

-In addition, 57 percent said they had a mental health condition.
+Many of them also struggle with a mental health condition.
 For them, homelessness is a roadblock to recovery.
 The challenges of living on the street—from lack of access to health care to sleep deprivation—can make a mental illness more difficult or impossible to manage.
 For many, being homeless means being cut off from community, and without a support system that can help them take steps toward recovery.

 But on the flip side, obtaining housing can be a first step toward recovery.
 The 2017 State of the Homeless Address called housing “the most effective response to homelessness with persons presenting with disabling conditions including mental health, addictions, and other disabilities.”

 The Well Community provides a home and community for men struggling with chronic mental illnesses through Jacob’s House, a City of Dallas licensed boarding house.
 It also provides a sense of belonging for all its members through programs like its Community Life Center and Thursday Night Life.
 At The Well, they find a support system and connect with others who understand their struggles, both factors that prevent homelessness.

 “Coming here to The Well has helped with my mental health,” shares PT, who’s been a member of the Well Community since 2005.
 “It makes me feel more like I’m a human being. … It is a community and family for those of us that don’t have families.”